Mount Rochfort: Mount Rochfort Conservation Area

 The Mount Rochfort Conservation Area is land classified in the stewardship category by the Department of Conservation.

+Mount Rochfort is one of two locations where the nationally critical moth Arctesthes avatar can be found.

 Access

 There is a 4WD access road from the Denniston Plateau to the summit of Mount Rochford, for servicing a transmission site on the peak.

 There is a water supply reserve for the town of Westport on the slopes of Mount Rochfort.

 There is a lake to the north west called Lake Rochfort.